 “It’s never too soon to start teaching kids good eating habits,” says pediatric dietitian Diana Schnee, MS, RD, CSP, LD.

 Food serves a lot of purposes.
 It can be tasty, fun and culturally important, and eating with loved ones provides opportunities for bonding and togetherness.
 But food is also science.
-And kids need healthy foods, in the right amounts, to help them grow.
+And kids need healthy foods — full of the right vitamins and minerals — in the right amounts, to help them grow.

 “Food is the first type of medicine,” adds pediatric cardiologist Christina Fink, MD.
 “Kids need good nutrition to live, grow and be healthy.
 But inadequate or improper types of nutrition can lead to childhood obesity, high cholesterol, high blood pressure, prediabetes and further issues once in adulthood.”